 Field of Remembrance

 The annual Field of Remembrance outside the Abbey was started in 1928 by Major George Howson M.C., founder of the British Legion Poppy Factory.
 He and a few disabled ex-servicemen stood together around a battlefield cross with trays of paper poppies to sell to passers by who could then plant one beside the cross to remember the fallen.
-The Legion organises the much expanded plot each year and all proceeds go to their poppy appeal for veterans.
+The Legion organizes the much expanded plot each year and all proceeds go to their poppy appeal for veterans.
 In recent years the late Queen Mother and the Duke of Edinburgh have most often attended the opening ceremony.
-Prince Harry attended with the Duke in 2013.
+Prince Harry attended in 2014.
 The familiar words spoken at the dedication of the Field are from Laurence Binyon's poem "For the Fallen" - "They shall grow not old, as we that are left grow old: Age shall not weary them, nor the years condemn.
 At the going down of the sun, and in the morning, we will remember them."

 Candle-lit Vigil 2014

-On 4 August 2014 a candle-lit vigil of prayer and reflection will be held at the grave to commemorate the start of the First World War in 1914.
+On 4 August 2014 a candle-lit vigil of prayer and reflection was held at the grave to commemorate the start of the First World War in 1914.

 "The Unknown Warrior and the Field of Remembrance" by James Wilkinson (2006) available from the Westminster Abbey shop.